UC offers three types of master's degrees:

 Find out how to apply for postgraduate qualifications.

 Finding a research supervisor

-If you are intending to conduct research, you should investigate potential supervisors before applying for postgraduate study at UC – see the searchable database of current researchers at UC SPARK.
+If you are intending to conduct research, you should investigate potential supervisors before applying for postgraduate study at UC – see the UC Research Profile for a searchable database.
 Your supervisor is responsible for ensuring that all administrative and administrative requirements are met.
 They will also assess your suitability as a master’s candidate based on your academic performance (often requiring supporting evidence), the matching between your research interests and theirs, and their availability and funding.